Skip to Content

 capitol reef national park with kids

-10. Celebrate the wins, even the small wins.
+9. Celebrate the wins, even the small wins

-Keep encouraging your kids on hikes and tell them how great they are doing.
+Keep encouraging your children on hikes and tell them how great they are doing.

 A trick which worked well for us is to track the number of steps or miles they’ve hiked so they can be proud of themselves.
 We once created a Mileage Chart and when the kids had reached their distance goal (over several hikes) we gave them a prize.